slolab/.github/profile/README.md

 ## 🔧 Open Source and Open Science

 We believe in the power of open collaboration!
-Check out our comprehensive [open science guide](OPEN_SCIENCE_GUIDE.md) to learn how we navigate the intersection of academic research and open-source development.
+Check out our [open science guide](OPEN_SCIENCE_GUIDE.md) to learn how we navigate the intersection of academic research and open-source development.

 ### 🤝 Community Contributions